-SWEET RIVER is a new horror movie on Netflix.
-It’s an Australian horror-mystery that features many interesting characters and a very dark plot.
+SWEET RIVER is a new Australian horror mystery that features many interesting characters and a very dark plot.
 A serial killer of children has been discovered but one child is still missing.
 Read our Sweet River movie review here!

-SWEET RIVER is a new Australian horror-mystery on Netflix.
+SWEET RIVER is a new Australian horror mystery.
 It’s the kind of movie that could just as easily have been a South Korean production since it’s very character-driven and has a good pace from beginning to end.

 It does run just a tad too long perhaps, but that’s hardly anything that ruins the overall experience.
 The movie is out on Netflix in Australia and New Zealand now.
-It should be coming out in the rest of the world in 2021 (see more at the bottom of this review).
+It should be coming out in the US in April 2021 (see more at the bottom of this review).

 Continue reading our Sweet River movie review below.